 The objective of these prizes is to help a student carry out a project in an emerging country.
 All types of projects (entrepreneurial, humanitarian, etc.) are welcome, including academic case studies or internships in international organisations or local NGOs.

 Each project should be well defined in terms of objectives, modalities, follow-up and sustainability.
 Each proposal must also show what meaning the project has for the student, for the target populations and for the knowledge of development problems on the ground.
 A key condition is the local stay necessary for its realisation.
-The prize is open without discrimination to bachelor's, master's, MBA and doctoral students from the University of Lausanne, the EPFL and other faculties of the universities of French-speaking Switzerland.
+The prize is open without discrimination to bachelor, master and doctoral students of the following universities: UNIL, EPFL, UNIGE, IHEID, UNIFR and UNINE.

 Projects are evaluated based on the following criteria: relevance and feasibility of the project in relation to the budget and other constraints, definition of objectives and modalities, sustainability of the desired results and the need for a stay in the country concerned.